kibook/poodlechat/README.md

 - /whisper or /w to send a private message
 - Optionally sends events and global messages to a Discord channel via a webhook
 - Optionally displays messages from a Discord channel in-game
+- Optionally send player reports to a Discord channel
 - Configurable roles based on aces
 - Configurable emoji shortcuts (`:heart:`, `:smile:`, and so on)